20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 5. Redshift
 6. Accretion disks
 7. Spinning black holes
+8. Will there be more cats?

-There will also be at least one cat in this article.
-If you're looking for a PhD student to work on numerical relativity, then I'd definitely be interested!
+If you're looking for a PhD student to work on numerical relativity, then I'd be very interested!

-## The interstellar wormhole
+## The Interstellar wormhole

-The paper which describes interstellar's wormhole is [this](https://arxiv.org/pdf/1502.03809) one.
+The paper which describes Interstellar's wormhole is [this](https://arxiv.org/pdf/1502.03809) one.
 We want the configurable smooth version, which is described by equations (5a-c)

 Given a coordinate system $(t, l, \theta, \phi)$, and the parameters $M$ = mass, $a$ = wormhole length and $p$ = throat radius: